AgriBusiness

 Key Takeaways

-Farmer Sentiment Weakens as Future Outlook Deteriorates
+Farmer Sentiment Weakens as Income Outlook for 2025 Deteriorates

 Read the complete U.S. Farmer Sentiment barometer here.